kbieser/wrangling-genomics/_episodes/11-fly-bam conversion.md

 ~~~
 {: .output}

-## Sort BAM file by coordinates
+## Sort BAM file by name

-Next we sort the BAM file using the `sort` command from `samtools`. `-o` tells the command where to write the output.
+Next we sort the BAM file using the `sort` command from `samtools`. `-o` tells the command where to write the output (`-o`), and then we sort by read names (`-n`).
+For some reason Jupyter lab can't handle trying to process all the samples at once for this process.
+As such, we are going to write one for loop and use a `wait` command between each additional loop.
+The only change in the for loop you will make will be the sample name.
+Everything else will stay the same.
+What this will allow, is bam sort will run on a single sample at a time before moving onto the next sample.

 ![samtools_sort](../img/samtools_sort.png)
 Figure 2: A break down of the samtools sort command.